Ținutul Sării revolt: April 1

 The death of the three own guards aroused the anger of the population of Praid, who wanted to execute the already captured Romanian gendarmes in the village square.
 Only the vigorous action of the pastor Ferenc Laár of the reformed church of Praid, prevented the execution of Romanian gendarmes held hostage.
 For fear that the attack of the Romanian troops would disturb the funeral ceremony, the three were buried on the same day.
 The funeral was attended by a large part of the local population, in the context of a general atmosphere of indignation and overexcitement.

 On the same day, between Atid and Atia a new incident increased the number of victims.
-At Atid, a former Szekler soldier returned from Russia recognized a former comrade in arms between 2 Romanian gendarmes who had been sent as couriers to Praid.
+At Atid, a former Székely soldier returned from Russia recognized a former comrade in arms between 2 Romanian gendarmes who had been sent as couriers to Praid.
 Thus began a fight, as a result of which the two gendarmes were disarmed.
 As they started to escape towards Atia, those gendarmes were surrounded by the mob and lynched.

 In the meantime, news began to arrive that large numbers of Romanian troops were to arrive in the area, and it began to emerge that the Hungarian troops would not act concretely to liberate the territory in question.
 For the intellectuals in the area who had been able to use the telephone to make contact with the neighboring towns, it became obvious that the size of the revolt was of small amplitude and that it was taking place only in a few villages, being initiated as a result of some erroneous information.
 As such, they tried to temper the zeal of the insurgents and take care of the security of the detained Romanian gendarmes.